Carter907/go-solve/README.md

 Go-solve was highly influenced by the coding practice website [codingbat.com](https://codingbat.com) which only supports Java and Python.
 Once this project is done, I plan to create a fork of it for other languages.

-Golang was chosen for the creation of the server for it's simplicity and ease of use.
+Golang was chosen for it's simplicity and ease of use.